umich-jtari-bioinformatics/nf-gatk-somatic-cnv/README.md

 ### Inputs

-See `samples/samplesheet_normals.csv` for required columns of the samplesheet.
-Assumes indexed cram files of aligned reads
+See above for required columns of the samplesheet Assumes indexed cram files of aligned reads
 Requires matching reference.fasta reference.fasta.fai, and reference.dict
 Takes an intervals file in bed format (for WES data)